JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/On_Faith_2.md

 Convictions about God may be arrived at through wise reasoning, but the individual becomes God-knowing only by faith, through personal experience.

+> Beauty is truth, truth beauty, that is all ye know on earth, and all ye need  to know.
+> _John Keats_

+> I am certain of nothing but the holiness of the heart's affections and the truth of imagination — what the imagination seizes as beauty must be truth — whether it existed before or not.
+> _John Keats_

 ## Why We Need Faith?

 Uncertainty with security is the essence of the Paradise adventure--uncertainty in time and in mind, uncertainty as to the events of the unfolding Paradise ascent; security in spirit and in eternity, security in the unqualified trust of the creature son in the divine compassion and infinite love of the Universal Father; uncertainty as an inexperienced citizen of the universe; security as an ascending son in the universe mansions of an all-powerful, all-wise, and all-loving Father.

+> It is by the goodness of God that in our country we have those three unspeakably precious things: freedom of speech, freedom of on science, and the prudence never to practise either of them.
+> _Mark Twain_

+> It is one thing to show a man that he is in an error, and another to put him in possession of truth.
+> _John Locke_

 ## External links